aishwaryanevrekar/30daysintelaiedge/README.md

 D3 : Completed Lesson 5 of Ai Track .
 Continued with 100daysofcode day 5 .I am excited that I am coding and working also on scholarships.
 Continued reading opencv blogs.
 Very happy.
 (18th January)

 D4 : Started with lesson 6 of ai track.
-Continued studying coding ninjas python and started with lesson 2 of AI-track
+Continued studying coding ninjas python and started with lesson 2 of AI-track(19th)

 D5: Continued with project work .Focusing on review and presentation.
-Read some blogs related to the track
+Read some blogs related to the track(20th)

+21st taken break